aloz/esl2http/README.md

 The datatables are:

 - `switches` - FreeSWITCH boxes.
-Unique by core_uuid, even if it changes on switch restart;
+Unique by core_uuid, even if the column value changes on switch restart;
 - `event_heartbeat_last` - the last received `HEARTBEAT` event, unique by the switch;
 - `http_post_handlers` - unique endpoints to post events;
 - `events` - events received and persisted to the database;